DowdyJ/HotelWebsite/README.md

-# WESTERN GOVERNOR UNIVERSITY
-## D387 – ADVANCED JAVA - PERFORMANCE ASSESSMENT 1
+# D387 – ADVANCED JAVA - PERFORMANCE ASSESSMENT 1

 Below are the submission details for parts A-D.